-- Deterioration caused by normal wear, abuse, eccentric or side loading, overloading, chemical or abrasive actions, improper maintenance or excessive heat. - Problems resulting from repairs, modifications or alterations made by people other than factory or ACI representatives. - The hoist has been abused or damaged due to an accident. - If repair parts or accessories other than ACI equipment are used on the hoist; they are warranted only to extent that they are warranted by the manufacturer of said parts or accessories.
+- Deterioration caused by normal wear, abuse, chemical or abrasive actions, improper maintenance or excessive heat. - Problems resulting from repairs, modifications, or alterations made by people other than factory or ACI representatives. - If the product has been abused or damaged due to an accident. - If repair parts or accessories other than ACI equipment are used on the product; they are warranted only to the extent that they are warranted by the manufacturer of said parts or accessories.